What is Locked ransomware?

 - This is the most used distribution method.
-Cybercriminals use fraudulent emails to pose as official organization or business company (receipts, confirmation of order; bank messages, and so on) to lure unsuspecting users into clicking on a malicious attachment – just one click to make your files inaccessible.
-To mislead the user and make it look like an official email, cybercriminals adds an extra symbol to the email address, for example, instead of email@example.com, you may see service[.]@paypal.com or service[_]@paypal.com.
-That’s why you should always pay attention to received emails and identify the sender to make sure that this is from a trusted source.
-Also, the presence of grammatical and typographical errors in the text of the message indicates that this is fake.
-If nothing’s wrong, scan the attachment with antivirus software first and then you can open it.
+Cybercriminals use fraudulent emails to pose as official organizations or business companies (receipts, winning notifications, confirmation of orders; bank messages, and so on) to lure unsuspecting users into clicking on a malicious attachment – just one click to make your files inaccessible.
+To mislead the user and make it look like an official email, cybercriminals add an extra symbol to the email address, for example, instead of firstname.lastname@example.org, you may see service[.]@paypal.com or service[_]@paypal.com.
+That’s why you should always pay attention to received emails and identify the sender to make sure that this is from a Lockeded source.
+Also, the presence of grammatical and typographical errors in the text of the message indicates that this is a fake.
+If nothing’s wrong, scan the attachment with antivirus software first, and then you can open it.
 Compliance with all these rules will help you save a lot of nerve, time, and money.

 - Various dubious web-sources can contain malicious scripts or hyperlinks that can infect your system.
 Our advice – avoid visiting P2P sites and websites with illegal content (pirated software, movies, music).
 Use only legitimate services and remember – there’s no free lunch in this world.

-- Cybercriminals often abuse the built-in Windows feature – Remote Desktop Protocol to infect computers with ransomware.
-That way, they access the target computer remotely and install viruses manually.
+- Cybercriminals often abuse the built-in Windows feature – Remote Desktop Protocol to infect the computer with ransomware.
+That way, they access the target computer remotely and install the virus manually.
 To avoid infection via RDP, you should set a different from 3389 TCP port and use a more strong password.

 |Type of threat||Ransomware, cryptovirus, file-locking virus|